 Unlimited number of Class A and Class B Units at \$10 per unit.
-Limited Partners holding Class A Units are entitled to a distribution of 5.25% per year and Class B Units are entitled to a distribution of 6% per year of the subscription amount.
+Limited Partners holding Class A Units are entitled to a distribution of 6% and Class B Units are entitled to a distribution of 6.5% of the subscription amount.
+Distributions of 5.5% and 6% were paid for the first two months in the fiscal year for Class A units and Class B units respectively.
 These units cannot be redeemed during the first 12 months following the subscription.
 No fee is applicable on Class A Units if redeemed after 12 months of the subscription.
-However, Class B units are subject to a redemption fee of 2% if units are redeemed between 12 to 24 months and 1% if redemption is between 24 to 36 months.
+However, Class B units are subject to a redemption fee of 2% if these units are redeemed between 12 to 24 months and 1% if redeemed between 24 to 36 months.

-General Partner units issued at \$10 per unit.
+General partner units issued at \$10 per unit.